Intensive, consultation-based résumé writing:

 Getting Started

 After you’ve taken the tour, If you’d like to know more, give me a call.
-I’ll take the time to answer your questions, and get to know about what you’re looking for.
-(This is what other résumé services call a “free consultation.”)
-It helps a lot to e-mail me your existing résumé first:
+I’ll take the time to answer your questions, and learn what you’re looking for.
+(This is what other résumé services call a “free consultation.”
+But I take more time.
+The individualized service starts here.)

 info[at]crystalresumes.com